Pete Edochie

-Chief Pete Edochie MON (born 7 March 1947) is a Nigerian actor.
+Chief Peter Uwadiegwu Ogugua Edochie MON (born 7 March 1947) (popularly known as Pete Edochie) is a Nigerian actor.
 He rose to prominence in the 1980s with his portrayal of Okonkwo in a Nigerian Television Authority adaptation of Chinua Achebe's novel Things Fall Apart.
 He began his career as an administrator and broadcaster and later became a leading actor and has received several honours, including the Industry Merit Award from Africa Magic, a Lifetime Achievement Award from the Africa Film Academy, and the national honour of Member of the Order of the Niger conferred on him in 2003 by President Olusegun Obasanjo.

 Early life and education

 Edochie was born on 7 March 1947 in Zaria, Kaduna State, and is of Igbo descent.

 He studied at St. Patrick's and St. James Primary School, Zaria, before attending St. John's College for his secondary education.
 He also studied at the School of Journalism and Television in England.